S3 method for fHMM_controls

 character

-, the path to a .csv-file with financial data, which must have a column nameddate_column
+(of length two), the path to a .csv-file with financial data.- date_column

 , the name of the column infile